JoseBalado/Spanish-Logicians-at-the-University-of-Paris/philosophers/Jeronimo-Pardo.md

 Pardo wrote a manual on logic and one on natural philosophy, which he never completed.
 García Villoslada considers that the latter is in fact the *Introductiones phisicales artium Hieronimo Pardo ad totam naturalem philosophiam*, the manuscript of which is preserved in the Columbine Library of Seville (n.
 3351)[^4].

 The only work published by Pardo was *Medulla Dyalectices*.
 The first edition was published by Pardo in Paris in 1500, with a foreword by his brother Miguel.
-The work was republished in Paris by John Mair and Jacobo Ortiz in 1505, after Jerónimo's death.
+The work was republished in Paris by John Mair and Jacobo Ortiz in 1505, after Jerónimo's death[^5].

-*Note: The content of this article up to this point, with very few changes, was taken from* Paloma Pérez-Ilzarbe (1996). *The Doctrine of Descent in Jeronimo Pardo.
-Meaning, Inference, Truth.*

 Includes an index and corrections made by Ortiz as stated in the foreword, reproduced here: